jmhobbs/terminal-parrot/README.md

 ### Quitting

-Hit the escape key to quit.
+Hit the escape or "q" key to quit.

 ### -loops